Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Bats use a remarkable high-frequency system called echolocation.
+Bats use a remarkable high-frequency system called echolocation.
 Bats give out high-frequency sounds (ultrasonic sounds).
 These sounds are reflected back from its prey and perceived by the ear.
 Bats use these echoes to locate and identify the prey.
-Incorrect

-Explanation Bats use a remarkable high-frequency system called echolocation.
+Bats use a remarkable high-frequency system called echolocation.
 Bats give out high-frequency sounds (ultrasonic sounds).
 These sounds are reflected back from its prey and perceived by the ear.
 Bats use these echoes to locate and identify the prey.

 -

-Question 53 of 7153.
-Question53.
-Which of the following statement about earthworm is correct? - It is commonly found in soil, feeding on live and dead organic matter
+- It is commonly found in soil, feeding on live and dead organic matter

 - It facilitates aeration, water infiltration and producing organic matter to increase crop growth